rcjj98/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `HRConnect` and the **Actor** is the `Tech HR Recruiter`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Edit a person's particulars**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to update a specific persons' details
-4. AddressBook deletes the person
+2. HRConnect shows person with their updated details

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+* 1a.
+HRConnect detects an error in the entered data

+  * 1a1.
+HRConnect request for the correct data
+  * 1a2.
+User enters new data

+    Steps 1a1 - 1a2 are repeated until the data entered are correct

-      Use case resumes at step 2.
+    Use case resumes from step 2.

 *{More to be added}*